aldensiol/aldensiol/README.md

 ### About Me
 - I’m currently:
-  - 🏗 interning at TikTok as a Machine Learning Engineer
+  - 🏗 interning at TikTok as an Applied (AI) Scientist
   - 📚 exploring MCP, MLA, RL, and (more interestingly) Chess

 - 🤖 Fascinated by generative models & autonomous agents